XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 For any usage, please cite

-The detailed analysis can be found in jupyter notebook files.
+The source codes can be found in jupyter notebook files.
 As the name suggests, different files contain the analysis for different sections.

 ## SNR, TVLA and DPA
 Section 4.2 focuses on SNR computations and TVLA.
 Section 4.3 illustrates differential power analysis.